MaximumADHD/Rbx2Source/README.md

 Originally developed by [MaximumADHD](https://github.com/MaximumADHD), This project serves as a continuation of the original [Rbx2Source](https://github.com/MaximumADHD/Rbx2Source) Project.

+# Notice
+Avatar and Accessory compilation is currently broken on the main build.
+Accessory compilation has been fixed on the Development branch and Avatar compilation is being fixed soon.
+This message will disappear when it has been fixed on the main branch.

 # Setup
 - Download [.NET 4.7.2](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472) if you don't have it already
 - Download the latest [Rbx2Source.exe](https://github.com/LockpickInteractive/Rbx2Source/raw/main/Rbx2Source.exe) file from the github page.